microsoft/MixedRealityToolkit-Unity/Documentation/BuildAndDeploy.md

 The other settings can be different (for example, Build Configuration/Architecture/Build Type and others can always be changed inside the Visual Studio solution).

-Make sure that you click on "Target SDK Version" and that it has the option "10.0.18362.0" - if this is missing, it means you have to install [the latest Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).
+Make sure that the "Target SDK Version" dropdown includes the option "10.0.18362.0" - if this is missing, it means you have to install [the latest Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).